ForsakenIdol/CITS4402-Project/README.md

 ## Folder Contents

-The submission folder should contain the following:
+The submission folder should contain the following, with the exception of the `FaceDataset` folder:

 ```
 CITS4402-Project
 ├── README.md                           <-- The file you are currently reading.
-├── project_app.mlapp                   <-- The project application, containing all the project code.
+├── project_app.m                       <-- The project application '.m' file, containing all the project code.
+├── s41                                 <-- Our additional, custom class, containing 10 image files.
 └── FaceDataset/                        <-- The folder containing all the facial images.
      ├── s1/                            <-- The name of the first class.
      │    ├── 1.pgm                     <-- The first image in class "s1".